-Beacon does not accept or maintain custody of any Client accounts, except for the authorized deduction of the Advisor's fees and certain money movement authority as described below.
-All Clients must place their assets with a "qualified custodian".
-Clients are required to engage the Custodian to retain their funds and securities and direct Beacon to utilize that Custodian for the Client's security transactions.
-Clients should review statements provided by the Custodian and compare to any reports provided by Beacon to ensure accuracy, as the Custodian does not perform this review.
-For more information about custodians and brokerage practices, see Item 12 - Brokerage Practices.
+Beacon does not accept or maintain custody of Client accounts, except for the limited circumstances outlined below:

+Deduction of Advisory Fees - To ensure compliance with regulatory requirements associated with the deduction of advisory fees, all Clients for whom Beacon exercises discretionary authority must hold their assets with a "qualified custodian."
+Clients are responsible for engaging a "qualified custodian" to safeguard their funds and securities and must instruct Beacon to utilize that Custodian for securities transactions on their behalf.
+Clients are encouraged to review statements provided by the Custodian and compare to any reports provided by Beacon to ensure accuracy, as the Custodian does not perform this review.